 This page presents risk factors for cervical cancer including, human papillomavirus (HPV), smoking, socioeconomic status and other factors.
-It is thought that 100% of cervical cancers are theoretically preventable, by preventing infection with HPV, which is present in all cervical cancers.
+It is thought that nearly all of cervical cancers are theoretically preventable, by preventing infection with HPV, which is present in all cervical cancers.
 Smoking also plays a part in causing some cervical cancer, increasing likelihood of infection with HPV or causing HPV infection to be more persistent.
 A study published in December 2011 estimated that around 7% of cervical cancers in the UK are caused by smoking.36

 Members of the HPV family have been detected in cervical tumours worldwide with studies showing the presence of HPV in virtually all cervical tumours tested.1